avril-verhaeghen/Plexus-MN-guide/README.md

-systemctl status Plexus #To check the service is running. systemctl start Plexus #To start plexus service. systemctl stop Plexus #To stop plexus service. systemctl is-enabled Plexus #To check whetether prufus service is enabled on boot or not.
+systemctl status Plexus #To check the service is running. systemctl start Plexus #To start plexus service. systemctl stop Plexus #To stop plexus service. systemctl is-enabled Plexus #To check whetether plexus service is enabled on boot or not.
 ```
 ***